-- Grease a frying pan with a little oil or butter and heat over low heat.
+- Grease a frying pan with a little oil and heat over low heat.
 Lightly grease a 7-8cm diameter egg/crumpet ring and place on the pan.
 Spoon batter into the ring so it comes halfway up the sides and fry for around 5 minutes until the tops look dry.

 - Take the ring off, then flip over and cook for 1-2 mins until golden and firm.
 Repeat with the remaining batter.

 - Serve toasted.